dibikhin/treasurer/README.md

 Look at the terminal.

 ### Starting FuncTester
-Open another terminal in Acckeeper's folder, then:
+Open another terminal in Treasurer's folder, then:

 ```
 cd FuncTester